ClaraR93/Discover-South-Wales/README.md

 *Future Implementations:*

 - Future goals include creating an Instagram page that allows users to share images of where they have been, tagging @DiscoverSouthWales or #DiscoverSouthWales, for a chance to get their photo featured on the official Instagram page.
 This will encourage new users to stumble across the Instagram page, in turn leading them to this website to participate in the quiz.
 - I want to add more place results, and potentially replace old ones, so that returning users can continue exploring other places to go.
+In order to decide which places are to be replaced, I would collect the quiz results data and determine which results were coming up the least, replacing these with new suggestions.
 - I want to be able to extend the quiz, asking further questions, so that the user gets an even more specified result, tailoring to their outdoor wants and desires.

 ### Accessibility